Terry Milera: Playing career

 Milera was delisted at the conclusion of the 2014 AFL season.

 Milera later played for Glenelg Football Club in the South Australian National Football League from 2015 to 2018.

 Personal life

 Milera's stepson Nasiah Wanganeen-Milera was drafted with pick 11 to in the 2021 AFL national draft.
+His wife Rachael is the sister of AFL Hall of Fame inductee Gavin Wanganeen.